 1. Experience a stylish & luxurious vacation at The Siam Hotel

 During our visit to Bangkok, we had the pleasure of staying at a stylish sanctuary in one of the cultural districts of Bangkok, The Siam Hotel.
 Apart from its picture-perfect decor, luxurious furnishings, it was remarkable to be closely situated to the significant landmarks of Bangkok, such as the Grand Palace and Wat Arun.
 Located on the bank of Chao Phraya River, you are literally only steps away from a romantic sunset cruise.
 The hotel also brings you closer to the areas of Chinatown, Wat Arun and Dusit Zoo.
 The hotel houses a beautiful blend of Asian and Western influences in its building.
 Enjoy a posh and luxurious stay here for your Bangkok honeymoon, along with 24-hour personal butler service and free access to boat rides along the river.
-Be sure to stay tuned for our upcoming full review of The Siam Hotel.

 2. Marvel at the wonder of the Grand Palace